scnerd/miniutils/README.rst

 Overview
 --------

+Full documentation for this module is available over at `ReadTheDocs <http://miniutils.readthedocs.io/>`_.

 This module provides numerous helper utilities for Python3.X code to add functionality with minimal code footprint.
 It has tools for the following tasks:

 - Progress bars on serial loops and parallel mappings (leveraging the excellent ``tqdm`` library)